larry-athey/airhead/README.md

 <img width="1024" src="https://github.com/user-attachments/assets/7daa8ebd-7aca-4462-8457-f68c4f77a3b1"><br>

 The brains of the operation is a [LilyGo T-Display-S3](https://www.amazon.com/gp/product/B0BLNKPL25/) ESP32 microcontroller with a built-in capacitive touch color LCD display.
 These ESP32 units are available with a case or you can buy them separately, there's no need for any 3D printing.
-The only wires coming out of the left side are the ribbon cable from the SCR controller and a temperature sensor cable.
+The only wires coming out of the case are 4 wires that connect to an internal power supply in the bottom of the still.
 The USB-C port for the ESP32 is accessible for software updates without the need to take anything apart.
 Refer to the contents in the **/Instructions/** directory here for more information.

 <img width="1024" src="https://github.com/user-attachments/assets/f4c37f88-75f2-4c23-9678-8c19a809ded0"><br><br>
 <img width="1024" src="https://github.com/user-attachments/assets/57a78964-2d74-4d1c-a1bd-7bb5481609a5"><br><br>